RikhiSingh/ecommerceCMS/ecommerce-admin/README.md

-Used ClerkUI, react, next, tailwind, zod, zadixUI, zustand, typescript, react-hook-form, prisma, PlanetScale, mongoDB atlas, axion, npm-hot-toast, MYSQL, cloudinary, next-coudinary, tanstack, react-tables
+Used ClerkUI, react, next, tailwind, zod, zadixUI, zustand, typescript, react-hook-form, prisma, PlanetScale, mongoDB atlas, axion, npm-hot-toast, MYSQL, cloudinary, next-coudinary, tanstack, react-tables, date-fns

 cuurently starts fro root and does validation on success goes to dashboard then storeId then its layout